PatWieczorek/building_a_computer/README.md

 <b>part 0x02</b><br>
 I have created a simple adder that adds 2 bits then I used it to make a 16-bit adder.<br>
-To create a subtracting chip, I have had to understand <a href=https://en.wikipedia.org/wiki/Two%27s_complement>how a negative number is stored </a> in a modern computer.
+There was no need to create a subtracting chip, but to realize that I have had to understand <a href=https://en.wikipedia.org/wiki/Two%27s_complement>how a negative number is stored </a> in a modern computer.